 The area is best seen in Spring or in February for Valentine’s day, because during the Summer is pretty busy with (mainly) Italian tourists who go there to enjoy the good weather and the lake.

-Whether you decide to visit Bisentina or Martana, the two (very) tiny islands on Lake Bolsena, or the breathtaking Bomarzo Sacred Grove, remember to have a glass of the delicious wine produced in Montefiascone: “Est!
+Whether you decide to visit Bisentina or Martana, the two (very) tiny islands on Lake Bolsena, or the picturesque Bomarzo Sacred Grove, remember that you can’t leave without first having a glass of the delicious wine produced in Montefiascone: “Est!
 Est!!
 Est!!!”.

 Rome: Italian history and romance